Legal tender: United Kingdom

 In the UK legal tender specifically relates to the settlement of debts: a debtor cannot successfully be sued for non-payment if they pay the exact amount (change cannot be demanded) into court in legal tender.

 Legal tender is solely for the guaranteed settlement of debts, and does not imply a right to pay with cash in other contexts.
 There is a misconception that somebody due to be paid a certain amount of money—such as a shopkeeper—must accept legal tender if proffered for payment; in reality the payee may choose to refuse or accept any specific type of payment, whether legal tender or not.
-As a specific instance, following the outbreak in 2020 of the covid pandemic, many shops chose not to accept any form of cash due to the risk of infection, accepting payment cards only.
+As a specific instance, following the outbreak in 2020 of the COVID-19 pandemic, many shops chose not to accept any form of cash due to the risk of infection, accepting payment cards only.

-Throughout the United Kingdom, Royal Mint coins valued 1 pound, 2 pounds, and 5 pounds sterling are legal tender in unlimited amounts.
-Twenty pence pieces and fifty pence pieces are legal tender in amounts up to 10 pounds; five pence pieces and ten pence pieces are legal tender in amounts up to 5 pounds; and pennies and two pence coins are legal tender in amounts up to 20 pence.
+Throughout the United Kingdom, Royal Mint coins valued £1, £2, and £5 sterling are legal tender in unlimited amounts.
+Twenty pence pieces and fifty pence pieces are legal tender in amounts up to £10; five pence pieces and ten pence pieces are legal tender in amounts up to £5; and pennies and two pence coins are legal tender in amounts up to 20 pence.
 In accordance with the Coinage Act 1971, gold sovereigns are also legal tender for any amount.
-Although it is not specifically mentioned on them, the face values of gold coins are 50p; £1; £2; and £5, a mere fraction of their worth as bullion.
+Although it is not specifically mentioned on them, the face values of gold coins are 50p, £1, £2 and £5, a mere fraction of their worth as bullion.
 Five pound coins, although legal tender, are intended as souvenirs and are almost never seen in circulation.

 Current Bank of England notes are legal tender in England and Wales and are issued in the denominations of £5, £10, £20 and £50.
 Banknotes can always be redeemed at the Bank of England even if discontinued.

 To meet the legal definition of legal tender, the exact amount due must be tendered; no change can be demanded.

 Maundy money is legal tender but may not be accepted by retailers and is worth much more than face value due to its rarity value and silver content.